Campus & Facilities

 Major improvements occurred in the 1980s and 1990s, with facilities for Science, Design and Technology, Modern Languages and the Junior School.
 Solihull's Bushell Hall was completed in 2001 and the existing hall converted into the Kent Library.
 A new pavilion, The Alan Lee Pavilion, was opened in 2003 to supplement the improved PE facilities and an outdoor activities centre replaced the CCF hut in July 2004 (now The Martyn Garner Building for Outdoor Education).
 In 2005 The George Hill Building opened providing 16 classrooms and additional social and study space.
 The Junior School was extended and refurbished in September 2005.
 In 2009, the David Turnbull Music School, was completed.
 In September 2015 the school saw the addition of The Cooper Building, the Sixth Form centre, and in 2017 we welcomed the Coton Rugby Pitch and the Clovelly Hockey Pitch.
 In November 2019 we opened our refurbished refectory.

-In September 2019, Solihull announced its merger with Saint Martin's, creating a 3 - 18 coeducational independent day school, across sites from September 2020.
-Throughout July and August 2020 the Junior School on the Warwick Road campus was repurposed for Senior School classrooms and renamed The Mark Hopton Building.
+In September 2019, Solihull announced its merger with Saint Martin's, creating a 3 - 18 coeducational independent day school, across two campuses from September 2020.
+Throughout July and August 2020 the Junior School on the Warwick Road campus was repurposed as Senior School classrooms and renamed The Mark Hopton Building.

 SOLIHULL PREPARATORY SCHOOL SAINT MARTIN'S CAMPUS